bailey-long/Typescript_Playground/Notes/Types.md

 This is when typescript is left to guess the type of a variable.
 This is a result of implicit data types.

 ## "Any" Type
-You can use the "any" type to disable type checking
+You can use the "any" type to disable type checking.
+It is reccommended not to use this.
 ``` ts
 let v: any = true;
 ```